rubygarage/circledge/special_cases.md

 `filters` can have the key `branches`.

 `branches` have subkeys `only` and `ignore` that give you an ability to choose which branch should have a schedule trigger created for it.

+Example above executes builds when you push changes to a version control system and also every night on specified branches.
+You can use `nightly` workflow only in case you need to reduce load on available containers.

+### Manual Builds Triggering